-Sources: California High-Speed Rail Authority, 2020a, 2020b; California Department of Education, www.ed-data.org/ (accessed January 11, 2016)
+Sources: California High-Speed Rail Authority, 2018a, 2019a; California Department of Education, www.ed-data.org/ (accessed January 11, 2016)

-1With the CCNM Design Option, the estimated revenue loss for the Tehachapi Unified School District and the region would be approximately \$44 less; however, given the small difference, the estimated revenue loss as a percentage of total revenue would be approximately the same with or without the CCNM Design Option.
+With the CCNM Design Option, the estimated revenue loss for the Tehachapi Unified School District and the region would be approximately \$44 less; however, given the small difference, the estimated revenue loss as a percentage of total revenue would be approximately the same with or without the CCNM Design Option.

-2With the Refined CCNM Design Option, the estimated revenue loss for the Caliente Union School District would be approximately \$199 greater, the estimated revenue loss for the Tehachapi Unified School District would be approximately \$199 greater, the estimated revenue loss for the Tehachapi Unified School District would be approximately \$197 greater; however, given the small difference, the estimated revenue loss as a percentage of total revenue would be approximately the same with or without the Refined CCNM Design Option.
+2Wiith the Refined CCNM Design Option, the estimated revenue loss for the Caliente Union School District would be approximately \$137 greater, the estimated revenue loss for the Tehachapi Unified School District would be approximately \$530 less, and the estimated revenue loss for Kern Union High School District would be approximately \$196 greater; however, given the small difference, the estimated revenue loss as a percentage of total revenue would be approximately the same with or without the Refined CCNM Design Option.
 All information is for Fiscal Year 2013-2014.
 Alternative 3 would not result in revenue losses to the Lamont Elementary School District.